RENCI-NRIG/X-CITE/theme2/SF100/getting-started.md

 "-X" and "-Y" options are the relevant ones.
 Results are "good enough" for simple programs over very fast networks, but slower networks make the experience miserable and complicated graphical programs (Chrome?
-Just saying.) are awful no matter how fast the network is.
+Just saying...) are awful no matter how fast the network is.

 _Coming up next, we'll use these remote connections to start learning